henriquefrassetto/python-learning-projects/UnitConverter/README.md

 * The frontend captures user input and sends requests to the backend using `fetch()`.
 * The backend processes the conversion and returns the result as JSON.
 * The UI updates automatically whenever the input or units change.

----

-## 📌 Future Improvements

-* Add more unit categories (speed, pressure, energy)
-* Improve UI/UX design
-* Add input validation and error handling
-* Create a unified `/convert` endpoint
-* Deploy the app online

----

-## 📄 License

-This project is open-source and available under the MIT License.